facebook/ThreatExchange/README.md

 ## Get all available data

-To get ALL the data in ThreatExchange, use our scripts in the get_all_data folder.
-For example, to get all the threat indicators uploaded to ThreatExchange over the last 10 days with the text "facebook", run the following command:
+To get all the data in ThreatExchange, use our scripts in the pytx/scripts folder.
+For example, to get threat descriptors uploaded to ThreatExchange run the following command:

-   $ python ./get_all_data/get_threat_indicators.py --text="facebook"
+   $ python pytx/scripts/get_data.py -o threat_descriptor
-     --days_back=10

 ## Blog
 You can get details on the ThreatExchange platform, new features and other updates via our blog at [https://www.facebook.com/threatexchange](https://www.facebook.com/threatexchange).